hamlet-io/docs/docs/in-depth/contribute/contributor_reference/definitions.md

 #### Common Parameter Inputs

 * where possible, parameter inputs should be selected from the following list.
-* this ensures consistency across Hamlet
+* this ensures consistency across hamlet